-- 1. Prior to January 1, 2019, staff with a master's degree in social work, counseling, psychology or a related human services field could provide all aspects of CPST, including individual supportive behavioral interventions.
-Human services field was defined as an academic program with a curriculum content in which at least 70 percent of the required courses were in the study of behavioral health or human behavior: - a) Other aspects of CPST, except for individual supportive behavioral interventions, could have otherwise been performed by an individual with a bachelor's degree in social work, counseling, psychology or a related human services field or four years of equivalent education and/or experience working in the human services field; and - b) Effective on or after January 1, 2019, individuals rendering CPST services must have a minimum of a bachelor's degree from an accredited university or college with a major in counseling, social work, psychology or sociology.
+• Prior to January 1, 2019, staff with a master's degree in social work, counseling, psychology or a related human services field could provide all aspects of CPST, including individual supportive behavioral interventions.
+Human services field was defined as an academic program with a curriculum content in which at least 70 percent of the required courses were in the study of behavioral health or human behavior.

+Other aspects of CPST, except for individual supportive behavioral interventions, could have otherwise been performed by an individual with a bachelor's degree in social work, counseling, psychology or a related human services field or four years of equivalent education and/or experience working in the human services field.
+This could have included credentialed peer support specialists as defined by LDH who met the qualifications above.

+Effective on or after January 1, 2019, individuals rendering CPST services must have a minimum of a bachelor's degree from an accredited university or college with a major in counseling, social work, psychology or sociology.
+This can include credentialed peer support specialists as defined by LDH who meet all other qualifications to provide the service.
 Individuals with a master's degree from an accredited university or college with a major in counseling, social work, psychology or sociology may render all aspects of CPST, including individual supportive behavioral interventions.
 Individuals providing CPST services for a licensed and accredited agency who do not possess the minimum master's degree in counseling, social work, psychology or sociology required to provide master's level CPST services, but who have a minimum of a bachelor's degree in counseling, social work, psychology or sociology, and who met all master's degree qualifications in effect prior to January 1, 2019, may continue to provide master's level CPST services for the same licensed and accredited provider agency.
 Prior to the individual rendering master's level CPST services for a different provider agency, the individual must meet the minimum requirements in effect as of January 1, 2019.